RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_verification_logic_native.md

         /// the maximum length in characters.
 If the target segment text exceeds the
         /// length limit specified by the attribute, an error message will be reported.
         /// Any length limit violations will be reported through the message reporter,
-        /// which will fill the Messages window of SDL Trados Studio with the error
+        /// which will fill the Messages window of Trados Studio with the error
         /// messages that will be displayed to the end user.
         /// </summary>
         #region "verification logic"